 Eligibility: 1.
-Undergraduate Psychology or Behavioral Neuroscience major; 2. an ethnic minority student with U. S. citizenship, 3. a Western Washington University cumulative grade point average of at least 2.0, and 4. a demonstrated financial need.
+Undergraduate Psychology or Behavioral Neuroscience major, 2. an ethnic minority student with U. S. citizenship, 3. a WWU cumulative grade point average of at least 2.0, and 4. a demonstrated financial need.

 Eligibility: Undergraduate and graduate student pursuing study and/or research in the area of developmental psychology.

-Dr. Hayden Mees was a member of Western's Psychology Department faculty from 1971-1983.
-This scholarship/fellowship supports undergraduate and graduate students as well as research conducted by undergraduate and graduate students in the Department of Psychology.
+Hayden Mees was a member of Western's Psychology Department faculty from 1971-1983.
+This scholarship supports undergraduate and graduate students with scholarship or research funds.
+Eligibility: Undergraduate or graduate student in the Department of Psychology.

 How to Apply

-To apply for a scholarship, visit the Psychology Department Scholarship site on Canvas.
+To apply for a scholarship, please visit and self-enroll in the Psychology Department Scholarship site on Canvas.